Lithium niobate: Periodically poled lithium niobate

 Periodically poled lithium niobate (PPLN) is a domain-engineered lithium niobate crystal, used mainly for achieving quasi-phase-matching in nonlinear optics.
 The ferroelectric domains point alternatively to the +c and the −c direction, with a period of typically between 5 and 35 μm.
 The shorter periods of this range are used for second-harmonic generation, while the longer ones for optical parametric oscillation.
-Periodic poling can be achieved by electrical poling with periodically structured electrode.
+Periodic poling can be achieved by electrical poling with a periodically structured electrode.
 Controlled heating of the crystal can be used to fine-tune phase matching in the medium due to a slight variation of the dispersion with temperature.

 Periodic poling uses the largest value of lithium niobate's nonlinear tensor, d_{33} = 27 pm/V. Quasi-phase-matching gives maximum efficiencies that are 2/π (64%) of the full d_{33}, about 17 pm/V.

 Other materials used for periodic poling are wide-band-gap inorganic crystals like KTP (resulting in periodically poled KTP, PPKTP), lithium tantalate, and some organic materials.

 The periodic-poling technique can also be used to form surface nanostructures.

-However, due to its low photorefractive damage threshold, PPLN only finds limited applications, namely, at very low power levels.
-MgO-doped lithium niobate is fabricated by periodically poled method.
-Periodically poled MgO-doped lithium niobate (PPMgOLN) therefore expands the application to medium power level.
+Due to its low photorefractive damage threshold, PPLN only finds limited applications at very low power levels.
+Periodically poled MgO-doped lithium niobate (PPMgOLN) expands the applications to a medium power level.